Samantha’s EGFR+ Grade 3, Stage 2 Lung Cancer Story

 Samantha’s stage 2 lung cancer story started after she recovered from COVID-19 in October 2022.
 She kept experiencing breathlessness, hoarseness, sinus infections, and fatigue.
 Doctors said it was long COVID, but she thought it might be something else.
 She spent the next few months seeing plenty of doctors and trying a barrage of cures such as inhalers, steroids, and antibiotics.
 But nothing worked.
 In May 2023, she had an X-ray that revealed a lesion on her right lung.
 She wasn’t familiar with medical terms and thought a lesion was just a minor injury.

 When her follow-ups were delayed, Samantha took matters into her own hands and had a private CT scan.
 Thanks to this proactive step, doctors discovered a tumor.
 A quick series of referrals took her to a hospital in Cork, Ireland, for a biopsy.
 Complications during this biopsy revealed that the tumor was located dangerously close to a major artery.
-She underwent surgery to remove the top and middle lobes of her right lung, along with the surrounding lymph nodes and an afflicted airway.
+Eventually, she had surgery during which the top and middle lobes of her right lung were removed, as were surrounding lymph nodes and an afflicted airway.

 Samantha’s experience has taught her the importance of early detection.
 She also urges others to trust their instincts and to insist on having thorough medical evaluations, even when it feels uncomfortable to do so.
 Her message is clear: you need to be your own health advocate.